 Policy for Handling Complaints

 If the Journal receives a complaint that any contribution to the Journal infringes intellectual property rights or contains material inaccuracies, libelous materials or otherwise unlawful materials, the Journal will investigate the complaint.
 Investigation may include a request that the parties involved substantiate their claims.
 The Journal will make a good faith determination whether to remove the allegedly wrongful material.
-A decision not to remove material should represent the Journal's belief that the complaint is without sufficient foundation, or if well‐founded, that a legal defense or exemption may apply, such as truthfulness of a statement in the case of libel.
+A decision not to remove material should represent the Journal's belief that the complaint is without sufficient foundation, or if well? founded, that a legal defense or exemption may apply, such as truthfulness of a statement in the case of libel.
 Journal should document its investigation and decision.
-We strive to ensure that Asian Journal of Interdisciplinary Research is of the highest quality and is free from errors.
+We strive to ensure that International Research Journal of Tamil is of the highest quality and is free from errors.
 However, we accept that occasionally mistakes might happen.

 Editorial Complaints Policy

-The Editor and staff of Asian Journal of Interdisciplinary Research will make every endeavor to put matters right as soon as possible in the most appropriate way, offering right of reply where necessary.
+The Editor and staff of International Research Journal of Tamil will make every endeavor to put matters right as soon as possible in the most appropriate way, offering right of reply where necessary.
 As far as possible, we will investigate complaints in a blame-free manner, looking to see how systems can be improved to prevent mistakes occurring.